YumYumFresh/YumYumBackend/README.md

 http://yumyumfresh-api.herokuapp.com/states/New York/produces?month=October&lookup_id=32
 ```

-Which will produce a list of produce for said month in a specific state.
-You may make GET requestions to `state#showName`, `produces#index`, `states#index`.
-However, these will not include specific information such as months that produce is in season.
+This will produce a list of produce for said month in a specific state.
+You may make GET requests to `state#showName`, `produces#index`, `states#index`.
+However, these will not include specific information such as the months that a produce is in season.

 ## Endpoint Parameters ##
 `:state_name` is titleized state name i.e "New York"